nicholsn/ohbm-seattle.github.com/source/_posts/2013-05-13-nitrc-ce-a-cloud-based-computational-resource-for-the-hbm-hackathon.markdown

 {% img /images/NITRC-CE.png "NITRC-CE" %}

+NITRC-CE is an on-demand, cloud based computational virtual machine pre-installed with popular NITRC neuroimaging tools.

+<!-- more -->

 In January of 2013, the Neuroimaging Informatics Tools and Resources Clearinghouse ([NITRC][nitrc]) released it's Computational Environment (NITRC-CE), an on-demand, cloud based computational virtual machine pre-installed with popular NITRC neuroimaging tools built using NeuroDebian.

-<!-- more -->

 ### Purpose
 The NITRC-CE is designed to be a low-barrier entry point to accessing the power of the cloud-based computing environment by providing a fully configured, ready to go EC2 instance within just a few clicks of the mouse.